lsewilson/CV/README.md

 #### St Helen's School, London (Sep '03 - Aug '10)

-- A Levels:        4 A*s in Mathematics, Further Mathematics, Chemistry and Biology
+- A Levels : 4 A*s in Mathematics, Further Mathematics, Chemistry and Biology
 - Academic scholar with awards for Mathematics and Science

 ## Experience